Mileage Compliance in South Africa

 Travel allowance

-Rates per kilometre, which may be used in determining the allowable deduction for business travel against an allowance or advance where actual costs are not claimed, are determined using the following table applicable from 1 March 2023 to 30 April 2024 (as published in the Government Gazette 3 March 2023):
+Rates per kilometre, which may be used in determining the allowable deduction for business travel against an allowance or advance where actual costs are not claimed, are determined using the following table applicable from 1 March 2024 to 28 February 2025 (as published by SARS):

 Notes about the travel allowance: